 - Bogotá, Colombia

-From Australia’s largest city, there is one daily late-morning flight from Sydney, arriving in Auckland in the late afternoon.
-If connecting to Santiago, you’ll have a two-hour layover and overnight flight of about 12 hours to Santiago.
+From Australia’s largest city, there is one daily late-morning flight, arriving in Auckland in the afternoon.
+If connecting to Santiago, you’ll have a two-hour layover and overnight flight of about 12 hours to Chile.

-Note that there is also a nonstop Qantas service between Sydney and Santiago, which operates 3-4 times a week depending on the season, which you may prefer if you want a direct flight and want to save 8,000 Qantas Points on the redemption, opting to fly with Qantas is a good choice.
-That’s because LATAM redemptions through Qantas fall into the more expensive partner award chart).
+Note that there is also a nonstop Qantas service between Sydney and Santiago, which operates 3-4 times a week depending on the season.
+If you can find award space and want to save 8,000-10,800 Qantas Points on the redemption, opting to fly with Qantas is a good choice.
+That’s because LATAM redemptions through Qantas Frequent Flyer fall into the more expensive partner award chart.

 A nonstop service to Santiago from Australia’s cultural capital started in October 2017.
 On the way there it’s 13 hours and the way back is two more.
 This service operates three times a week.

-We gave it a three-star rating for its comfortable lie-flat seat and decent entertainment system but was let down by lack of direct aisle access, average food and drink service, and limited frequency of flights.
+We gave it a three-star rating for its comfortable lie-flat seat and decent entertainment system.
+However, it is let down by the lack of direct aisle access, average food and drink service, and limited frequency of flights.

-If flying Business Class, you’ll get access to the following lounges:
+If flying Business Class or holding elite status, you’ll get access to the following lounges:

 - Sydney: Qantas International Business Lounge